 For those of you who are not aware, the Embassy of Finland is very active in funding projects that contribute to the betterment and advancement of society within Namibia.
 They’ve been a long-time friend and champion of equality and human rights in Namibia, with the first Finnish citizens establishing schools and medical centers as far back as the late 1800s.
 Yes, you read that correctly!
 Their contributions and innovation have made a significant difference in many parts of the country, and we are honoured and grateful that they have chosen us as a partner.
 It’s worth your while to ‘like’ their Facebook page so you can follow all of the projects they are supporting and their extensive contribution to our country.
 Embassy of Windhoek Facebook page

-So what are we going to do to contribute to the protection of children in Katutura?
+So how will we contribute to the protection of children in Katutura?

 Let me start off by saying that no matter how much good work Family of Hope Services does through our education, feeding and counseling programmes, we always face the hurdle of working with children who are continually hampered by the effects of severe poverty.
 These effects often manifest in intense emotional stress caused by neglect, physical, sexual or emotional abuse, and the lack of compassion and caring in their homes and community environments where everyone is struggling.
 As a result of this trauma, many children drop out of school and are unable to develop life or educational skills to pull themselves out of their situations.
 Although we provide counseling for the vast majority of our children to help them develop resilience and to get them back into the school system, they still must return home to the environments where the abuse is taking place and they lack the support within the community.

 Community Stakeholders Collaborating and Adopting a Child Protection Protocol